-If you only notice a puff of white smoke for a second or two on cold start, then it’s most likely condensation burn-off.
-You need to determine the density, since a thicker white smoke that isn’t consistent at startup but always after standing a few hours, then it’s more likely to be coolant mixing into the combustion chamber and burning up.
+If you only notice a puff of white smoke for a second or two on a cold start, then it’s most likely condensation burn-off.
+You need to determine the density, since a thicker white smoke isn’t consistent at startup but always after standing a few hours, then it’s more likely to be coolant mixing into the combustion chamber and burning up.

 Condensation is a very regular occurrence in colder climates and nothing to be alarmed about.
 It usually evaporates quickly.
 Condensation burn-off occurs when the hot exhaust fumes is exposed to extremely cold ambient temperatures outside.
 The steam and white smoke short lessen after a few minutes of driving.

 It’s the direct result of normal condensation building up inside the exhaust system.
 It shouldn’t linger too long after driving and dissipates relatively quickly.
 CAT (catalytic converters) are also designed to trap a lot of the toxic exhaust fumes and convert them to vapor that is less dangerous to the environment.

 We touched briefly on coolant leaks earlier, and trouble-shooting for coolant leaks is one of the easiest things to do.
 A reputable garage should be able to detect coolant leaks within a few minutes.
 There are a few ways to check and they are